jondowson/zkp-data-quality/README.md

 # Zero-Knowledge-Proof-Data-Quality

-The largely untapped power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases and this project concentrates on the issue of data quality when multiple parties wish to collaborate or proove that a dataset they have or once used meets certain qualitative criteria.
+The largely untapped power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases and this project concentrates on the issue of data quality.
+For example, if multiple parties wish to collaborate and proove that a given timestamped dataset meets certain qualitative criteria.
-This project verifies qualitative aspects of data sets without revealing the actual data and so ensuring data integrity and privacy.
+This project verifies qualitative aspects of data sets without revealing the actual data and so ensures data integrity and privacy.

 ## Project Overview

-The first objective is to process a dataset, compute cryptographic hashes for each entry, and construct Merkle Trees to represent both the original and sorted datasets (sorted for efficiency).
-This proof of provenance ensures the dataset in question cannot be subsequently confused with a different one.
+The first objective is to process a dataset by computing cryptographic hashes for each row and then construct Merkle Trees to represent both the original and sorted datasets.
+The original dataset is sorted outside of the proof for more efficient circuit computation.
+However, a proof of provenance is created to ensure that both the sorted and unsorted versions of the dataset can be traced back to the original dataset.
+This avoids any chance of data quality claims being attributed to the wrong dataset.

 The second objective is to generate and verify ZKPs to confirm a given quality aspect, all without exposing the underlying data.
 There are various data quality aspects such as row-uniqueness or row-completeness that zero-knowledge proofs can then be generated for and these aspects can be seen as subfolders under the lib/ folder.